Sparsha (film): Soundtrack

-Release and response
+Release and reception

 The film was released theatrically on 23 July 2000.
 After a run in Karnataka, it was 'specially' screened in parts of Tamil Nadu and Andhra Pradesh.
 Between 2001 and 2002, it was screened in various parts of the United States.

-The film received mixed to positive reviews from critics upon release.
+The film received mixed to negative reviews from critics upon release.
 M. D. Riti reviewed the film for Rediff.com and wrote, "Desai relies largely on music to carry this film through.
 But the music is, of course, of a very different genre: it is soft, melodious and full of Kannada shayari."
 Despite rating the film well, she felt that it lacked the "special appeal that Desai's earlier films, Beladingala Baale and Nishkarsha had".
 She further wrote, "Where Sparsha seems to fall short is in the acting skills of its lead pair.
 Rekha comes across as rather wooden, while Sudeep certainly has the chocolate box good looks that his role calls for, but fails to deliver any powerful histrionics."
 Adding to it, she rated the music highly before concluding writing, " If only the stars had had more charisma or talent, this film by Desai might have made him even better remembered than his past ventures."

 The reviewer for Screen felt that it was a "touching, gripping, captivating and worth-watching film only for the last half an hour."
 They added Desai's "touch of dexterity is ... missing in some places.
-His usual verve and agility is not found in this film."
+His usual verve and agility are not found in this film."
 They called the music "pleasant to the ears with three songs scored melodiously", editing "jerky" and that the "cinematography by Venu is the high point of the film".
 Performances of the leading pair, Sudeep and Rekha, were commended in that they "show promise".
+Indiainfo.com gave the film a negative review and called it "one of those yawn-inducing sagas of unending sacrifices which border on the ridiculous."
+This reviewer too commended the camerawork on the film and called it "only plus point in the film" before criticizing the performances of the lead actors.

+Telugucinema.com reviewing the Telugu-dubbed version wrote, "The subject was sensitively handled by the director sunil kumar desai".